jdascoli/EMTDosageApp/README.md

 # EMTDosageApp
-Creating an EMT Dosage app to help EMT's be able to make easy calculationgs for medical dosages.
+Creating an EMT Dosage app to help EMT's be able to make easy calculations for medical dosages.